BabylonJS/Documentation/content/dev_stories/utilities_showroom_camera.md

 And that's how I created the Showroom Camera, a Babylon Utility that adds a specialized camera to serve needs specific to e-commerce scenarios, and made it available for other developers to use from free and/or commercial NPM registries.
-The actual usage of such a Utility should is as simple as taking an NPM dependency - the Vaporwear company has illustrated that as in
-[another Dev Story](https://doc.babylonjs.com/guidedLearning/devStories/vaporwearConfigurator).
+The actual usage of such a Utility is as simple as taking an NPM dependency; the Vaporwear company illustrates that in [another Dev Story](https://doc.babylonjs.com/guidedLearning/devStories/vaporwearConfigurator).
-*This* Dev Story is about *creating* the Showroom Camera Babylon Utility, so on that topic let's circle back to the beginning and continue with...
+*This* Dev Story is about *creating* the Showroom Camera Babylon Utility, so on that topic let's circle back to the beginning and proceed with...

 ## A More Step-by-Step Journey Through the Process